Home > Funding > Warmer Homes Scotland

 The Scottish Government’s Warmer Homes Scotland programme offers funding and support to households struggling to stay warm and keep on top of energy bills.

-The programme is accessed by contacting Home Energy Scotland, who will check what support is available.
-If your household is eligible, we will then make a referral to Warmworks.
-Warmworks is the managing agent for Warmer Homes Scotland.
+You can access the programme by contacting Home Energy Scotland, who will check what support is available.
+If your household is eligible, we will then make a referral to Warmworks, the organisation that delivers the programme.

 Who is the programme for?

-Warmer Homes Scotland is designed to help people make their homes warmer and more comfortable by installing a range of energy saving improvements.
-The Scottish Government is offering assistance to homeowners and private sector tenants struggling to heat their home, who have lived in their home for at least twelve months, and who meet the eligibility criteria.
+Warmer Homes Scotland is designed to help people in Scotland make their homes warmer and more comfortable by installing a range of energy saving improvements.
+The Scottish Government is offering assistance to homeowners and private sector tenants struggling to heat their home, who have lived in their home for at least six months, and who meet the eligibility criteria.

 What's available through the programme?

-The improvements offered will depend on a survey of the home.
-Assessors will come to your home to survey it and will recommend improvements suitable for the home, which could include a range of insulation and heating.
+The improvements offered will depend on an assessment of the home.
+Warmworks will come to assess your home and will recommend suitable improvements, which could include insulation and heating.

-In most cases all costs will be met by the Scottish Government.
-Please note, funding cannot be accessed for work that's already been carried out.
-All home improvements funded by Warmer Homes Scotland must be managed by the approved installer.
-Completion of the Warmer Homes Scotland self assessment form does not guarantee that your application will be successful.
+In most cases, the Scottish Government will meet all the costs.
+Please note, you cannot access funding for work that's already been carried out.
+All home improvements funded by Warmer Homes Scotland must delivered by Warmworks-approved installers.
+Completion of the Warmer Homes Scotland self-assessment form does not guarantee that your application will be successful.
 All applications are subject to the availability of Scottish Government funding.

-In some cases a customer contribution will be required for more expensive improvements, such as solid wall insulation.
-An interest free loan is available to help meet the costs of the customer contribution.
+In some cases, a customer contribution may be required.
+An interest-free loan is available to help meet the costs of the customer contribution.
 The loan is subject to a credit check and includes an administration fee.
-More information about the loan will be provided by Warmworks if there is a customer contribution to pay.
+More information about the loan will be provided if there is a customer contribution to pay.
 The loan is managed by Energy Saving Trust for the Scottish Government.

 Potential improvements include: